jraska/Dagger-Codelab/README.md

       com.jraska.dagger.codelab.core.analytics.LibraryEventAnalytics is provided at
           com.jraska.dagger.codelab.core.analytics.di.AnalyticsComponent.eventAnalytics()
 ```
-This part is important, because we will face this very often with Dagger and it is very useful to understand those messages.
+This part is important, because we will face this very often with Dagger and it is crucial to understand those messages.
 There is some binding missing and by checking the message we can read that Dagger cannot see `AnalyticsLibrary`, which is natural, because we didn't tell Dagger how to create its instances.
-The error message also shows the path, where is `AnalyticsLibrary` requested to help us find the problem.
+The error message also shows the path, where the `AnalyticsLibrary` requested to help us find the problem.
 Current situation from Daggers point of view looks now like this:

 <img width="350" alt="Screenshot 2020-03-30 at 00 09 34" src="https://user-images.githubusercontent.com/6277721/77862697-71f94100-721d-11ea-9270-6bc303c76c3c.png">